justixas-git/solaris-adventure-vr/README.md

 Gameplay video:

 ## Notes
-The full Unoty project and playable builds are not publicly available.
+The full Unity project and playable builds are not publicly available.
 Additional details can be shared on request.